sharkx018/CricketSummaryVid-Golang-AWS-Polly-OpenAI/README.md

 ## Contributing

-If you'd like to contribute to CricketSummaryVid.
+If you'd like to contribute to CricketSummaryVid-Golang-AWS-Polly-OpenAI.
 I welcome your suggestions, bug reports, and pull requests.

 ## Acknowledgments